 13.2 Governance framework for the council's companies

-Review the governance framework of the council's wholly owned companies and provide company director training for directors appointed to its companies.
+Complete the review of the governance framework of the council's wholly owned companies and provide company director training for directors appointed to its companies.

-13.3 To embed arrangements for record management and processing

-Assurance work regarding GDPR.
+13.3 To embed arrangements for record management and processing Assurance work regarding GDPR.